 I watched my mother struggle with it her whole life.
 It was so bad that not once but on several different occasions I was forced (after I was an adult of course) to have her temporarily committed so we could keep her from killing herself.
 It was a constant battle and one that for much of her life was controlled by badly prescribed drugs that made her situation worse.
 But even in more recent years when the drug quality was much better, getting her to stay on them was a battle.

 She tried everything to control it.
 She fell back on religion more times than I can possibly count.
 She read self help books.
 She joined cults.
 But nothing worked.
 She was a very intelligent woman.
 She knew what was happening to her and often her guilt at her actions after recovery would just kick her back into it.

 It wasn't until she was in her elder years that she found a solution.
 She rediscovered her creativity.
 She began making art.
 This little old Grandma Moses stereotype had found that while she was painting, the depression slipped away.

 I'd always known that art had healing effects on both the mind and body, but until that time I'd never really seen it in action.
 She worked round the clock and while her health degraded quickly in those last years she painted until the last possible moment.
 And she gave it all away.
 It was never about profit for her.
-It was about healing the mind.
+It was about healing her own mind.

 I have used her as an example to people who have suffered with depression over and over again.
 And I began to keep my eyes open on how other artists managed their own illness.
 Even more importantly, I watched how I managed it in myself.